USArmyResearchLab/openshmem-epiphany/README.md

 communication, atomic, and collective operations for the [Adapteva](http://adapteva.com) Epiphany microarchitecture on the [Parallella board](http://parallella.org) (see [./src](./src)).
-Also included are microbenchmarks and test codes (see [./test](./test)).
+Also included are microbenchmarks (see [./example](./example)) and test codes (see [./test](./test)).
 These codes require the COPRTHR-2 SDK.
-The library may be used without COPRTHR-2 and has been tested with the Parabuntu 2016.11 release.
+The library may be used without COPRTHR-2 and has been tested with the Parabuntu 2016.11.1 release.

 The OpenSHMEM implementation is based on the [OpenSHMEM 1.4 Specification](http://openshmem.org/site/sites/default/site\_files/OpenSHMEM-1.4.pdf)